outtalent-team/culture/rigorous_thinking.md

 1. Mixing up opinion with facts.

+Explanation:
-People very often mix up subjective and objective.
+People often mix up subjective and objective.

-Example errors and suggested fixes:
+We suspect this often happens without explicit intent and results in unclear communication and weaker reasoning.

+Example errors:
+- "Google is the best employer for software engineers."
-- "He made toxic comments." -> "I believe his comments are toxic for our community."
+- "He made very toxic comments."
-- "CodeSignal is one of the best platforms for coding interviews." -> "We consider CodeSignal one of the best platforms for coding interviews."
+- "CodeSignal is one of the best platforms for coding interviews."
-- "We had many strong applicants last month." -> "We are highly impressed with the strength of applicants last month."
+- "We had many strong applicants last month."
-- "Our candidates are very excited and eager to contribute to the international landscape of developers." -> "Our candidates seem very excited and eager to contribute to the international landscape of developers."
+- "Our candidates are very excited and eager to contribute to the international landscape of developers."

+Suggestions:
+- Clarify the basis of your opinion (experience, observation, data, feedback).
+- Clarify the subjectivity: "I believe", "I think", "it seems to me", "we consider", "as far as I remember", "it felt to me like"

+Example fixes:
+- "From what I remember, Google was most commonly mentioned as their #1 most desired employer by people joining Outtalent."
+- "He made a lot of comments that I believe are toxic for our community.
+For example, he made personal put-downs and derogatory claims about groups."
+- "We consider CodeSignal one of the best platforms based on feedback from fellows and mentors."

 2. Labeling of a person or a group of people.

-People often oversimplify the truth around them.
+Explanation:
+We believe that people often oversimplify or overgeneralize the complexity of something in the world.

-Examples of neutral or positive labeling:
+Examples of labeling:
-- "I think John is very kind."
+- Positive: "I think John is very kind."

-Examples of negative labeling:
+- Neutral: "Mary always wears bright colors."
-- "I believe Amazon is a bad employer."
+- Negative: "I believe Amazon is a bad employer."
-- "I think engineers are very shy."
+- Negative: "I think engineers are introverts."

+How it is reflected in Outtalent culture:
+- Positive labeling is ok for us.
+We understand that the reality is more complex.
+- Negative labeling stated as a fact is a serious issue.

+Suggestions:
+- Consider converting labeling to a statement about your personal preference: "I really enjoy working with him", "I don't like talking to him"
+- Consider converting labeling to the following format: "I see a lot of kindness in John"

 ## Best practices

 1. Writing for better thinking

-Writing forces people to convert vague thoughts and feelings into specific words and specific word sequence.
+Writing forces people to convert vague thoughts and feelings into specific words and structure.
 Once thoughts are written out, flaws in logic are often immediately visible.

 2. Keep learning about common human thinking fallacies